 The 1984–1991 Honda CRX is rapidly becoming a cult car.
 A fair number of weathered and battered survivors are still in service as daily drivers, but good examples are being snapped up by collectors and tuners, who seldom hesitate to install the hotter twin-cam engines the factory did not.

-The roots of the CRX’s cult following are not difficult to discern — it was a car of definite but specific appeal.
+The roots of this cult following are not difficult to discern — the Honda CRX was a car of definite but specific appeal.
 By that, we don’t mean that the CRX didn’t have virtues: It had sprightly performance, particularly with the injected engines, and it was nimble, fuel efficient, and reasonably commodious, with a decent repair record.
-However, the same could be said of the contemporary three-door Civics, which were also substantially more practical.
+However, the same could be said of the contemporary three-door Civic hatchbacks, which were also substantially more practical.
 The CRX’s promise as a cheap urban commuter car was also somewhat compromised by a fairly demanding maintenance schedule (failing to keep the oil and filter regularly changed, the valve clearances properly adjusted, and the timing belt periodically replaced could have expensive consequences) and, for many buyers, high insurance rates.

 In the interests of full disclosure, while your author has never owned a CRX, he has owned both a Honda Accord and Honda Prelude of the same approximate vintage.
 (He hasn’t owned a Miata either, but does own a Mazda3 and years ago was compensated by a Mazda marketing agency for participating in a couple of owner focus groups related to that model.)
 Also, the author previously did some temp work for a locally headquartered electric car company, although that employment relationship ended approximately a year before this article was written and that company had no involvement with or connection to this article.